shaylavincen/Portfolio/README.md

 For most of this course, we focused on using cryptography to create secure code.
 The most difficult part of cryptography for me was understanding what an algorithm cipher was vs a hash function.
 I still think they are separate coding practices but some wording in the assignments seemed to interchange them.

 How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?
 To increase security in the projects we used the hash function SHA-256 and Maven to access vulnerabilities and understand which needed to be looked at closer and which had no known fixes at the time.
-We also updated Artemis Financials website from HTTP to HTTPS.
+We also updated the Artemis Financials website from HTTP to HTTPS.
 This brought better encryption and security using TLS.

 How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?
 To make certain I did not introduce new vulnerabilities, I simply reran Maven to produce another dependency report.
 Then checked to see if what I was expecting was there.